Budgeting Basics | How Having an Emergency Fund Creates a Buffer

-Meanwhile, the door’s pane has been taped up with a bunch of plastic garbage bags and cardboard boxes.
-Thankfully, we have a bit of money in our home improvement fund (Remember?
-We put 1/12 of 1% of our home’s value into this fund every month) – and if we tap that out, we have our emergency fund.
+As for our next steps, well we’re not sure.
+Fortunately we have a bit of money in our home improvement fund (remember, we discussed how we put 1/12th of 1% of our home’s value into this fund every month) – and if we tap that out, we always have our emergency fund.

-If we still decide we want to REPLACE the door, we can take our time to save up the money – thus leaving our emergency fund in tact.
+- If we still decide we want to REPLACE the door, can we come up with a stop-gap measure so we have take to save up the money – thus leaving our emergency fund in tact.

-A similar situation happened to us over Pesach.
+A similar situation happened to us over Passover.
 Our oven’s heating element blew up – literally.
 I happened to peek in and notice blue and read sparks – like fireworks – flying out of the bottom element.
 We turned off and unplugged that oven FAST.

 After my heart stopped pounding, my next thought was, sheesh – there goes $1000 for a new oven.